Ingwie/OpenAVRc_Hw/BurcAnaTx/README.md

 The module's four outputs support radios with potentiometers powered by voltages ranging from +5V up to a maximum of 15V.
 Each output is polarized; the positive (+) pin must be connected to the input's positive terminal, and the negative (-) pin to the input's negative terminal.

+#Calibration
+Every RC transmitter is different.
+The RculAnaTx module must be synchronized as precisely as possible with the radio system.
+The module features a calibration mode that allows it to be calibrated.
+The process involves sending several messages to the receiver and reading back the message returned by the receiver.
+The module optimizes each sent message based on what the receiver receives.

 ## Compatibles modules usable with BURC
 All these modules behind
 - [Ms8 v3](https://github.com/Ingwie/OpenAVRc_Hw/tree/V3/MultiSwitch_Sw8_V3)